A Tribute in Honor of Dr. King

 Having been raised in Oklahoma from the time of my birth in 1960 until the summer of 1975, life for me was a pretty sweet, compact, and safe arrangement.
 My family, while not wealthy, had many advantages and was blessed by the warmth of a caring congregation in the two churches my father served as pastor.
 My peer group throughout my first 15 years of life looked and acted very much like me.
 Our most regular foray into cultural diversity was Indian City near Anadarko, Oklahoma.
 When I got to junior high school, we had almost 1500 students.
 Three of those 1500 were black and I knew all three of them.
 I thought I was good at relating with people of a different background than my own.

-In the summer of 1975, my father was appointed to be “superintendent” of our denominational grouping of churches in Mississippi.
-I had heard of Mississippi and of Martin Luther King, Jr. but really knew very little about my new home state.
+In the summer of 1975, my father was appointed to be superintendent of our denominational grouping of churches in Mississippi.
+I had heard of Mississippi and of civil rights leaders like Martin Luther King, Jr. but knew little about my new home state.
 I had heard that people of different races had trouble getting along there, but I still thought I was good at relating with people of a different background than my own.

 That sophomore year in high school was certainly eventful.
 Playing baseball for the same man who had invited me to try out for football was interesting.
 I lasted the whole season this time.

-Somewhere in those summer months of 1976, I thought I wanted to play high school basketball and I knew that the team at Jim Hill was loaded with premier talent (three players signed NCAA D-1 scholarships, and one of them eventually ended up in the NBA).
 I didn’t think I’d ever play at Jim Hill, but a private school just a couple miles south of where we lived offered some promise.
 I lasted two days.
-It was obvious that I would never feel at home in a place where my peers really did think of themselves as superior based on the color of their skin.
+It was obvious that I would never feel at home in a place where many of my peers actually thought of themselves as superior based on the color of their skin.
 I heard things that made my skin crawl.

 I learned a lot from Mary Meredith.
 She was so full of life and love.
 She called me “Baby.”
 She probably called other kids by that name as well, but for me, it was a term of endearment that I still treasure.
-She taught me more about relating to people of a different background than my own than anyone I’ve ever known, with the possible of exception of my friends, Charles and Shirley Johnson of Meridian, Mississippi.
+She taught me about relating to people of a different background more than anyone I’ve ever known with the only exception being my friends Charles and Shirley Johnson of Meridian, Mississippi.

-So, when I hear Dr. King’s soaring oratory from the Washington Monument, the dream of a day when “people will be judged, not by the color of their skin, but by the content of their character,” I knew the personification of that dream.
-Her name was Mary.
+So, when I hear Dr. King’s soaring oratory from the Washington Monument, the dream of a day when “people will be judged, not by the color of their skin, but by the content of their character,” I can say I knew the personification of that dream.
+Her name was Mary Meredith.

-But what I’ll remember most was learning how little I really knew about relating to people who came from different places in life.
-I realized that I often had more in common with people of a different skin color than that of my own.
+But what I’ll remember most was learning how little I really knew, prior to attending Jim Hill, about relating to people who came from different places in life.
+It dawned on me that I often had more in common with people of a different skin color than that of my own.
 Mrs. Meredith helped me figure that out and we never even talked about it.
-She just lived it out.
+She just lived it out… Every day!